Matex600/Fat-Stack-Coffee/README.md

 ## Sign up
 <hr>

-* Testing Signup I have tested local and production with sucess on both ends
+* Testing Signup I have tested local and production with success on both ends
     * User has to enter email to register as well as verify it.
     * Cannot enter password similar to username/email.

 ![Signup](documentation/manual_testing/sign-upMT.png)

-* User now has to verify email which works as expected.
+* The user now has to verify the email which works as expected.

 ![Verify-Email](documentation/manual_testing/verify-MT.png)

-* Example of email confirmation from console
+* Example of email confirmation from the console .
 <hr>

 ![Verify-Email-link](documentation/manual_testing/verify2-MT.png)